NexusGPU/vgpu.rs/README.md

 ### Using cuda-limiter

-The `cuda-limiter` library intercepts CUDA API calls to enforce resource limits and scheduling policies.
+The `cuda-limiter` library intercepts CUDA API calls to enforce resource limits.
 After downloading and extracting the library, you can use it as follows:

 ```bash